webforj/webforj-documentation/docs/controls/field.md

 ### Labeling

-The text box control can be easily labeled without the needing to create an extra label control using the `setAttribute()` method and passing the desired label as a string, as shown below: <br/>
+The Field control can be easily labeled without the needing to create an extra label control using the `setAttribute()` method and passing the desired label as a string, as shown below: <br/>

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.textboxdemos.TextBoxLabel'